Atlantic goliath grouper: Description

 The Atlantic goliath grouper can grow to lengths of 2.5 m and weigh up to 363 kg.
 The species ranges in coloration from brownish yellow to grey to greenish and has small black dots on the head, body and fins.
 Individuals less than 1 m in length have three to four faint vertical bars present on their sides.
 The species has an elongate body with a broad, flat head and small eyes.
 The lower jaw has 3 to 5 rows of teeth with no front canines.
 The scales are ctenoid.
 The dorsal fins are continuous with the rays of the soft dorsal fin being longer than the spines of the first dorsal fin.
 The pectoral fins are rounded and notably larger than the pelvic fins.
 The caudal fin is also rounded.
-The species typically preys on slow moving fish and crustaceans.
+The species typically preys on slow moving fish (including stingrays, catfish, toadfish, burrfish and cowfish) and crustaceans, but very few, if any, snappers or other groupers.
+It may incidentally take octopus and young sea turtles.

 Habitat

 Adult individuals are typically found in rocky reefs, wrecks, artificial reefs, and oil platforms.
 The species can also be found in coral reef habitats, but are much more abundant in rocky reef environments.
 Juveniles mainly inhabit mangrove environments, but can also be found in holes and under ledges of swift tidal creeks that drain mangroves.
 Mangroves serve as an essential nursery habitat for the Atlantic goliath grouper and provide specific suitable water conditions to nurture healthy, sustained goliath grouper populations.
 Juvenile goliath groupers may remain in mangrove nursery habitats for 5 to 6 years before leaving towards deeper offshore reef habitats at around 1 meter in length.